FlowFuse/website/src/handbook/peopleops/leave.md

 * Log your time off [in Deel](https://help.letsdeel.com/hc/en-gb/articles/4409044013201-How-do-I-request-time-off-)
 * Add an 'Out of office' appointment in your personal Google Calendar, and decline all meetings automatically.
+* Inform fellow team members of your time off, and hand over work that's distributed.

 ### Vacation Policy

 FlowFuse has a unlimited time off policy.
 Taking vacation is encouraged for all team members.
 To prevent an undefined number of vacation days to start a race to the bottom, we recommend each team member to take a minimum of 25 days a year, and at least 5 days a quarter.
-It's important to note that although we support unlimited paid time of, we greatly appreciate it when employees communicate their planned time off to their team members.
-This helps ensure efficient workload distribution and collaboration within the team.

 ### Sick leave